 OHFA is required to certify that the Applicant has the financial capacity to undertake the activity for which it is applying.
 OHFA will examine the audit (or balance sheets, cash florw, and income statements) in order to determine the financial capacity of the Applicant.
 OHFA must be assured that the Applicant has sufficient financial strength to provide for unforeseen costs and unanticipated delays.
 If it does not appear to OHFA Staff that the Applicant has the financial capacity to undertake the Development, the Application will be recommended for denial.

 When reviewing an Applicant’s financial capacity, OHFA will review an Applicant’s Current Ratio, Quick Ratio, and Net Profit Margin.
-The Current and Quick ratio must have a minimum calculation of 1.25.
-The calculation of these ratios may exceed, but cannot drop below, 1.25.
-The Net Profit Margin needs to be, at minimum, 8%.
+The Current and Quick ratio must have a minimum calculation of one.
+The calculation of these ratios may exceed, but cannot drop below, one.

 In the event that OHFA is unable to determine if an Applicant has financial capacity, or if OHFA’s Grant Accountants have concerns which arise from the review of an Applicant’s financial information, a request will be made for additional clarifying or supporting documents.
 Failure to provide the documentation requested will result in the Application being recommend for denial.